Where does an LMT Get money during a time of crisis, like COVID-19?

 You’ve no doubt seen various small business owners requesting the general public pitch in and purchase gift cards for later use, to keep some revenue coming in.
 These businesses are fortunate that they can also apply for some more substantial-than-usual SBA disaster assistance loans if they need a large chunk of money to keep their rent and bills paid.
 Yea!

 When these business owners get this money, will they be able to help subsidize the lost wages of those LMTs who they’ve had on their staff as independent contractors (aka self-employed)?
 After all, independent contractors don’t qualify for unemployment benefits, and their bills still need to be paid.
 There is no government assistance program for independent contractors, other than the welfare line.
+(COVID 19 UPDATE…in MARCH 2020, with the passage of the CARES Act, this was changed for the FIRST TIME EVER to assist many independent contractors affected by COVID 19)

 At MassageFIX, our staff are all employees who receive paychecks where we’ve already taken out: